yielda-game/yielda-game.github.io/_posts/2022-08-29-making-money.md

 ---
-title: "Making Money with ponziFarm"
+title: "Making Money with Yielda"
-excerpt: "PonziFarm is a crypto-based, investment-style game where manipulating the 'system' is not only allowed but encouraged!
+excerpt: "Yielda is a crypto-based, investment-style game where manipulating the 'system' is not only allowed but encouraged!
 Here's how to make it work for you."
 header:
   teaser: /assets/images/profit.png
 categories: